beerriot/starlink-ping-loss-viewer/README.md

 offset into the data array, as well as the date and time of that sample, at the position of your pointer.

+A histogram is rendered below the timeseries chart.
+This histogram shows the count of the number of times a span of each type, for the given duration, was observed.
+Colors are the same as the timeseries graph.
+Example: If a red bar of height 10 at the "1s" mark is displayed, that means that a one-second obstruction was observed 10 times in the data.
+A blue bar of height 1 at the "10m" mark is displayed, one ten-minute-long beta downtime was observed.

+The histogram obeys the same filtering rules as the timeseries data, except instea of shading, any sample that would have been rendered is added to any span to which it is adjacent.
+That is, if "min loss ratio" is set to 0.5, and over three seconds an obstruction causes ping losses of 0.75, 1, and 0.9, a three-second obstruction span will be recorded.

+Connection spans also obey the same filtering rules as the timeseries data.
+If "Max Down Sec" is set to 2, then outages (of any type, including mixed-cause) lasting two seconds or less will not interrupt a connection.
+For example, two 5-second spans of connectivity interrupted by a 1-second span of beta downtime will be recorded as one 11-second span of connectivity (5 + 5 + 1).
+The one-second beta downtime will also be counted, since that area of the graph can be ignored without affecting other data.
+"Min Clear Sec" is ignored for the purposes of the histogram, since recording smaller spans here does not prevent charting longer spans.

 ## Results

 The idea behind the viewer is that the beam between the dish and the